bahlolab/superSTR/docs/INSTALL.md

 ## Installation steps - read processing:

+An example installation script is available [in the examples directory](../examples/install_script.sh).
+The script creates a superSTR directory containing an htslib 1.11 installation, along with a copy of superSTR, then links and compiles the software.

+Alternatively:
 1) Clone this repo to your machine using `git clone https://github.com/bahlolab/superSTR`.
 2) Change into the superSTR directory with `cd superSTR`
 3) Set the the HTSLIB_ROOT environment variable with `export HTSLIB_ROOT=<path_to_your_htslib_installation>`